Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_kernels.rst

 ------------------------

 Now we will cast the above formula into a piece of C++ code.
-We will call the new kernel class MySequenceKernel.
+We will call the new kernel class ``MySequenceKernel``.
 In Shark, all kernel functions are derived from the ``AbstractKernelFunction`` interface.
 This interface is a template::